 To make sure you get a good night’s sleep and to not disrupt your circadian rhythm, try to keep a steady bedtime schedule, avoid bright lights at night, get enough physical activity during the day, spend time outdoors whenever possible, and manage your stress.

 Stop Worrying About Your Bone Loss

 At the Save Institute, we have been discussing the importance of sleep and maintaining a balanced internal clock from the get-go.
 It is clear that our bodies and bones depend on a predictable sleep-wake cycle.
-The additional recent research further confirms what we have been recommending in the Save Our Bones Program for the past decade.
+The additional recent research further confirms what we have been recommending in the Osteoporosis Reversal Program for the past decade.